Manglaur

-At the time of the British it used to be a tehsil, Tehseel wali Masjid is still present there.
-And middle school building near Masjid used to Kachhari work.
-There was a Qila also the walls of which still exist in Shah Vilayat Masjid and that is a residential area now.
+At the time of the British it used to be a tehsil, temple is still present there.
+And middle school building near gurukul used to Kachhari work.
+There was a Qila also the walls of which still exist in mandir road and that is a residential area now.

-The current chairman of Manglaur is Dilshad Ahmad.
+The current chairman of Manglaur Ram Singh.

 History

 Manglaur is an old place of North India which has its own recognition.
 At one side, it has a matter of pride being a historical place and on the other hand, it bears such good people who are owners of unlimited assets.
 History is witness that its name is on the basis of its bearer whose name was Mangal Sen. For a long time it was the capital of the king Mangal Sen whose symbol is present even today in this town.
 There is also an evidence from Aaine Akbar (author Abul Fajal), too, that it was a historical place.

 Manglaur is a historical town where a fort made of brick is present which was built at the time of King Vikramaditya.
-During the medieval Indian period, Manglaur was mainly under the control of Brahmins and Goojars.
+During the medieval Indian period, Manglaur was mainly under the control of Gurjars.It was known as mundlana riyasat at the time of british,was under control of Maharaj Singh Chouhan(a gurjar chief) and compressed of 37 villages.

 At the time of King Vikramaditya (380–415 A.D), Mangal Sen had built this fort.
 One portion of the wall of that fort is safe in corner of the shrine of Shah Vilayat.
 The width of this wall is 12 ft.
 And inside this surrounding there is a Masjid present built by Gyasuddeen Balban whose kutba is fitted in the wall of the Masjid.
 From Mangal Sen to British Rule, Manglaur was a tehsil.